Psychtoolbox-3/psychtoolbox-3.github.com/docs/DownloadPsychtoolbox.md

 On Mac OSX, all parameters are optional.
 On MS-Windows and GNU/Linux, the
 first parameter "targetdirectory" with the path to the installation
 target directory is required.
 The "targetdirectory" name may not contain
-any white space, otherwise download will fail with mysterious error
+any white space, otherwise download may fail with mysterious error
 messages!

 On OSX, your working copy of the Psychtoolbox will be placed in either